sunfounder/pico-2w-kit/docs/source/pyproject/py_rfid_music_player.rst

 **Conclusion**

-You've successfully created an RFID Music Player using the Raspberry Pi Pico 2w!
+You've successfully created an RFID Music Player using the Raspberry Pi Pico 2 W!
 This project combines RFID technology, music generation, and LED control to create an interactive and enjoyable experience.
 By storing melodies on RFID tags, you can easily share and play different tunes.